evcxr/evcxr/README.md

 * [evcxr\_runtime](evcxr_runtime/README.md) - Functions and traits for
   interacting with Evcxr from libraries that users may use from Evcxr.

-If you think you'd like a REPL, I'd definitely recommend checking our the Jupyter kernel.
+If you think you'd like a REPL, I'd definitely recommend checking out the Jupyter kernel.
 It's pretty much a REPL experience, but in a web browser.

 To see what it can do, it's probably best to start with a [tour of the Jupyter